-- 34.2 The installation of Teams and their equipment in the pit lane and working lane will take place subject to the approval of the Clerk of the Course and/or the Pit Lane Supervisor. - 34.3 The working area for each Team will be specified by the Pit Lane Supervisor and the Clerk of the Course and will be the only working area for all of its cars.
+34.2 The installation of Teams and their equipment in the pit lane and working lane will take place subject to the approval of the Clerk of the Course and/or the Pit Lane Supervisor.

+34.3 The working area for each Team will be specified by the Pit Lane Supervisor and the Clerk of the Course and will be the only working area for all of its cars.
 The limits of the area allotted to each Team will be indicated by the Pit Lane Official in consultation with the Clerk of the Course.
-No Team may exceed the marked limits with their equipment. - 34.4 For the avoidance of doubt and for description purposes, the pit lane shall be divided into two lanes.
+No Team may exceed the marked limits with their equipment.